 Now, think about how you’d actually like to pay yourself.

 This part depends on a few factors like your entity type, business plan, and years in operation.
-There are two main types of payments you should know about.
+Here are two main types of payments you should know about.

 Most small business owners pay themselves through something called an owner’s draw.
-The IRS views owners of LLCs, sole props, and partnerships as self-employed, and as a result, they aren’t paid through regular wages.
+The IRS views owners of a Limited Liability Company (LLC), a sole proprietorship, and a partnership as self-employed.
+As a result, the small business owner isn’t paid regular wages.
 That’s where the owner’s draw comes in.

-Which business entity is it suited for?
-Sole props, LLCs, and partnerships.
-If you’re an S corp, you’ll also have the option to take a draw in addition to your regular salary.
+Which business entity are draws suited for?
+Sole proprietorship, LLCs, or partnerships.
+If you’re an S corporation (also called S corp), you’ll also have the option to take an owner’s draw in addition to your regular salary.

-Salaries are set, recurring payments that are taxed by the state and federal governments.
-Own a corporation and involved in the day-to-day operations?
-Then the IRS will expect you to take a salary — not an owner’s draw.
+Salaries are set, recurring payments that the state and federal governments tax.
+Suppose you own a corporation and are involved in the day-to-day operations.
+In that case, the IRS will expect you to take a “reasonable” salary (more on what constitutes reasonable compensation later).

-Which business entity is it suited for?
-C corps and S corps.
+Which business entity is salary suited for?
+C corp and S corp.

 3. Select an Amount

 Once you’ve determined the right type, your next job is to calculate how much to give yourself.
-Wait, I can’t just pick any number?
+Wait, I’m the business owner.
+Can’t I just pick any number?
 Well, not exactly.
-You want to pay yourself an amount that ties to your duties, and also sets your business up for long-term success.
+You want to pay yourself an amount that ties to your duties and sets your business up for long-term success.

 Spend some quality time with your profit & loss (P&L) statements to see how much net profit you’re raking in each month.
 Then, deduct your own pay from that amount—not the total revenue.
-This is because you want to pay yourself from the amount left over after you tackle your important business expenses, like supplies, rent, paying your incredible team, and everything else needed to keep your venture running smoothly.
+This is because you want to pay yourself from the amount left over (in your small business bank account).
+This happens after you tackle your important business expenses, like supplies, rent, paying your team, and everything else needed to keep your venture running smoothly.

-The IRS also requires that all employer compensation is considered reasonable, which just means that it should match the amount you’d make if you were working in the same role at another company.
+The IRS also requires that all employer compensation is considered reasonable compensation (according to Publication 535), which just means that it should match the amount you’d make if you were working in the same role at another company.

-If you feel like you wear a million different hats, try to pick out the most common responsibilities you take on, and then determine how much you would have to pay someone if you outsourced those tasks.
-This is sometimes referred to as your “true wage,” and it’s truly cool to think about your job in such a multifaceted way.
+If you feel like you wear a million different hats, try to pick out the most common responsibilities you take on aside from just being the business owner, and then determine how much you would have to pay someone if you outsourced those tasks.
+This is sometimes referred to as your “true wage,” and it’s truly cool to think about your job and your own business in such a multifaceted way.